'Black Radical' Traces The Life And Legacy Of Activist William Monroe Trotter

 GREENIDGE: Thank you so much.
 And this was lovely.

-Coming up, Justin Chang reviews "Promising Young Woman" and "Pieces Of A Woman," two new movies now available for streaming.
+Coming up, Justin Chang reviews the new film "Nomadland" starring Frances McDormand.
 This is FRESH AIR.